Tebs-Lab/intro-python-for-machine-learning/outline.md

 * What are artificial intelligence and machine learning?
 * What is supervised learning?
 * Scikit-learn's API.
+* Test/train/validation data splits.
 * The K-nearest Neighbor algorithm.
+* Exercise:
-* *Exercise: modify the parameters of a K-NN model and evaluate the changing performance.*
+    * Modify the parameters of a K-NN model and evaluate the changing performance.
-* *Exercise: use Scikit Learn to build a predictive model using a different algorithm.*
+    * Use Scikit Learn to build a predictive model using a different algorithm.

-## 6. Kaggle Mini-Hackathon
+## 6. Kaggle Challenge Presentations

 In the previous class students will have been presented with a Kaggle challenge and asked to build and train a model to complete the challenge.
 In this class students will each give a brief presentation about their work, results, and what they learned.